About Fontlab Ltd.

 In early 1999 a flurry of new products was introduced: first was TransType, a Macintosh program for converting fonts seamlessly between Windows and Mac font formats.
 This was followed two weeks later by FONmaker, a bitmap font editor for the creation of Windows screen fonts, Windows font resources, and HP Soft Fonts for legacy HP printers and applications.
 Then, in March at the Seybold Spring Seminar in Boston Pyrus announced the complete port of FontLab 3.0 to the Macintosh environment.
 In January 2000 a new company, Fontlab Ltd., bought all the assets of Pyrus NA with the intention of further expanding international sales.
 The new company continues development of the FontLab product line and in 2001 released TransType 2, an upgrade for the font conversion product, and BitFonter, a new product dedicated to the editing and creation of bitmap fonts.

-In May 2005, Fontlab Ltd. amazed the critics and the user community by announcing that the company licensed the Fontographer product line from Macromedia and plans to continue the development of the font editing classic.
+In May 2005, FontLab amazed the critics and the user community by announcing that the company licensed the Fontographer product line from Macromedia, and continued developing the font editing classic.
 Later that year saw the release of FontFlasher (for creating pixelfonts) and FogLamp (for converting native Fontographer files into native Fontlab files).
 Also in 2005, a major upgrade to the flagship product was released, now renamed FontLab Studio 5.

-Since 2011, Fontlab Ltd. has been developing a brand-new series of products, based on an entirely-rewritten, fully modernized core.
-This series of products, codenamed “Victoria”, will gradually replace our older products, bringing never-seen font creation and manipulation functionality, combined with unprecedented ease of use and lightning speed.
-In 2013, a first of Victoria products was released, TransType 4 for Mac and Windows.
+Since 2011, FontLab has been developing a brand-new series of products, based on an entirely-rewritten, fully modernized core.
+This series of products, codenamed “Victoria”, is gradually replacing our older products, bringing never-seen font creation and manipulation functionality, combined with unprecedented ease of use and lightning speed.
+In 2013, the first of these products was released, TransType 4 for Mac and Windows.

-Fontlab Ltd. now occupies the leading role worldwide in computer typography tools with more typography products on more platforms in more languages than any other company.
+FontLab now occupies the leading role worldwide in computer typography tools with more font-related software on more platforms in more languages than any other company.